Court nixes Trump-era rules loosening endangered species protections

 “The Trump rules that have today been repealed did nothing to help species and in fact did affirmative harm to how species are protected in this country,” Boyles added.
 “By the court ruling today, we go back to the regulatory interpretation that had been in place for over 40 years.”

-The Trump administration said at the time it finalized the changes that it was “easing the regulatory burden on the American public.”
+The Trump administration said when it finalized the changes that it was “easing the regulatory burden on the American public.”

 Nevertheless, in the case, Tigar argued that since the Biden administration has indicated that it would reevaluate the regulations, it “seems doubtful” that getting rid of them entirely would add to the confusion.